What is this consultation about?

 Each Council is required to review their schemes each year and decide if they want to make any changes.
 Before any changes can be implemented, they must be subject to public consultation.

-Cannock Chase District Council is proposing a number of changes to its existing scheme and, in line with legislation, we have a duty to consult you and provide you with the opportunity to tell us your views on the proposed changes to our Council Tax Reduction Scheme.
+South Somerset District Council is proposing a number of changes to its existing scheme and, in line with legislation, we have a duty to consult you and provide you with the opportunity to tell us your views on the proposed changes to our Council Tax Support Scheme.

-The Council is consulting on the following changes to its scheme for 2020/21:
+The Council is consulting on the following changes to its scheme for 2021/22 (more detail on the change options is given further in the consultation):

-- Introducing an income ‘grid’ scheme for all working age applicants replacing the current scheme which was based on the previous Council Tax Benefit scheme (Option 1);
+- Introducing an income ‘grid’ scheme for all working age applicants replacing the current scheme which was based on the previous Council Tax Benefit Scheme.
+This will provide up to 100% support in certain cases (currently there is a maximum of 85%).
+(Option 1);

-- Removing the Extended Payment provision (Option 8);
+- Removing the Extended Payment provision.
+(Option 7);

-- Allowing the discretion to backdate of any discount where a good reason is provided (Option 10)
+- Allowing the discretion to backdate any discount up to 12 months where a good reason is provided.
+(Option 9).

 Who will this affect?

-Working age households in the District who currently receive or will apply for Council Tax Reduction.
+Working age households in the South Somerset District area who currently receive or will apply for Council Tax Support.

-Pension age households will not be affected as Central Government prescribe the scheme.
+Pension age households will not be affected as Central Government prescribe their scheme.

-Are there any alternatives to changing the existing Council Tax Reduction scheme?
+Are there any alternatives to changing the existing Council Tax Support Scheme?

-We have also thought about other ways to make the administration simpler.
-These have not been completely rejected (including maintaining the current scheme) and you are asked about them in the Questionnaire, but, at the moment we do not think we should implement them for the reasons given.
+We have thought about other options.
+These have not been completely rejected (including maintaining the current scheme) and you are asked about them in the questionnaire, but, at the moment we do not think we should implement them for the reasons given.

 We have considered: